What is a combi boiler and how does it work?

 The Energy Saving Trust says whether a combi or a standard boiler is cheaper to run depends completely on your lifestyle.

 A combi boiler is more economical to run as a result of not needing a hot water tank, which helps to keep costs down.
-They are cheaper to run if your household doesn’t use too much water.
-Combi boilers can be more efficient as they don’t leave water sitting in a tank where it can lose heat, instead the water gets put to use when needed.
+And are cheaper to run if your household doesn’t use too much water.
+Combi boilers can be more efficient as they don’t leave water sitting in a tank where it can lose some of the heat.

-Regular boiler for example, tends to produce hot water twice a day, regardless of if it gets used or not – in the morning and in the evening.
-This requires the boiler to fire up to produce the hot water, if it doesn’t get used the water simply cools down, which will waste energy over time.
+Regular boiler, for example, tends to produce hot water twice a day, regardless of if it gets used or not – in the morning and in the evening.
+This requires the boiler to fire up to produce the hot water even if it doesn’t get used the water simply cools down, which will waste a lot of energy over time.

 I don't have a combi boiler, should I switch?